Don’t like or not using OneDrive? Here’s how you can uninstall OneDrive on Windows 10 in simple steps.

 Unlike OneDrive (Optional)

-If you've signed into OneDrive on your system, it is better to first unlink your device with OneDrive.
+If you’ve signed into OneDrive in Windows 10, it is better to first unlink your device in OneDrive.
 Unlinking removes your device from OneDrive list.
-However, you can easily link your device again by simply signing into OneDrive on your Windows 10 machine.
+If you ever need, you can re-link your device with OneDrive by simply signing in.
 It is not necessary to unlink but it is recommended.
 To unlink OneDrive follow the below steps.

 - Right-click on the OneDrive icon in the taskbar.

 - Click on the “Unlink this PC” under OneDrive section.

 That is all.
 If you see a confirmation window or prompt, accept it.
 With that, you can proceed to uninstall OneDrive.

 Uninstall OneDrive from Settings app

 Just like any other app, you can easily uninstall OneDrive from the Settings app.
 This is the easiest way to uninstall OneDrive in Windows 10.